Seilamuk/Seilamuk-/Android/Android-InApp-&-InApp-Plus-Documentation.md

 ##Step 3, Initialization
 > **IMPORTANT:**
 > - This is a mandatory step
-> - **Return Ad** is a new ad unit which is enabled by default by StartApp SDK.
-For more details and how to disable it, please refer to the [Advanced Usage](android-advanced-usage#return-ads).

 In your main activity, go to the ``OnCreate`` method and before calling ``setContentView()`` call the static function: